 If you want to know more about how to volunteer at an animal shelter, click here.

 Of course, one of the best ways to thank cats during National Pet Week is to take one home and into your care.

 Adopting and fostering don’t just help the cat that you take home.
 They also help free up resources at animal shelters so that other cats and animals can get the attention and supplies that they need while they wait to find forever homes of their own.

 If you aren’t ready to jump into the lifelong commitment of adopting, fostering is a great way to test the waters and see if you’re able to handle the responsibility that comes with pet parenting.

 Animal shelters often reimburse foster pet parents for certain expenses and take care of any medical needs.
 You’d help a cat learn socialization skills that can help them get adopted, too.

 Consider opening your home to a kitty in need, even if it’s only for a short time.

 7. Spoil Your Cat

 What other ways can you say thanks to cats during National Pet Week?
+Are you doing anything special for your kitty?
 Let us know in the comments below!